marshallturley/startup/notes.md

 Remembering things like onClick or onChange is very beneficial and makes it so the actual functionality of the startup is better.

+## Service

+The service portion of this assignment was a tough one for me.
+Remember the backend is from Node.js/Express and the frontend is React.
+API points are the main way that the backend and frontend communicate.
+Cookies are used in the user authentication process to allow access to restricted API routes.
+Third party APIs sometimes need an API key to access them properly.
+React files are served as static files through the Express middleware in order to deploy properly.